 When my children started 2nd grade, I took my first step back from their education.
 We read each lesson together and reviewed each question before they tackled answering them on their own.

-While they completed their workbook assignments, I would tackle washing breakfast or lunch dishes, change the laundry over, sweep the kitchen or clean the bathroom.
+While they completed their workbook assignments, I would tackle washing breakfast or lunch dishes, changing the laundry over, sweeping the kitchen or cleaning the bathroom.

 They always knew that I was just around the corner if they got stuck on something or needed me to clarify an assignment.